Can You Eat Sushi While Breastfeeding?

 The majority of studies are on eating sushi while pregnant.
 Most studies are clear on the fact that pregnant women should not eat sushi at all.
 According to The American College of Obstetricians and Gynecologists, not only will any mercury intake find its way into the developing baby’s body, the food poisoning it mimics can cause intense vomiting and diarrhea.

 This dehydrates the mother, sometimes to dangerous levels.
-For this reason, sushi must be cooked before eating, or avoided altogether.
-On the other hand, after the birth, the York Region Health Connection in Canada says that mothers no longer need to avoid sushi.
-Still, they do advise low intake of fish in general to lower the mercury content.
+For this reason, sushi must be cooked before eating or avoided altogether.
+On the other hand, after birth, Medical News Today says that mothers no longer need to avoid sushi.
+Still, they do advise a low intake of fish in general to lower the mercury content.

 However, a joint study by the Government of South Australia and Women’s & Children’s Hospital says differently.
-One of the concerns is the disease listeriosis, and can be passed through breast milk and cause illness in the baby.
-Because of this, they advise mothers to avoid raw oysters and sashimi altogether, and smoked salmon and oysters.
+One of the concerns is the disease listeriosis, which can be passed through breast milk and cause illness in the baby.
+Because of this, they advise mothers to avoid raw oysters and sashimi altogether and smoked salmon and oysters.
 Only well-cooked or canned seafood can be eaten.

 Who to Consult on Eating Sushi While Breastfeeding